afermg/aliby/README.md

 poetry install --all-extras
  ```

-- You may have an issue with Matlablib crashing.
+- You may have an issue with Matplotlib crashing.
 Use conda to install a different version:

 ```bash